naninovel/docs/docs/guide/characters.md

 Be aware, that the layer objects are not directly rendered by Unity cameras at runtime; instead, they're rendered once upon each composition (appearance) change to a temporary render texture, which is then fed to a custom mesh visible to the Naninovel camera.
 This setup is required to prevent semi-transparency overdraw issues and to support transition animation effects.

+In case you wish to apply an animation or other dynamic behaviour to the layered character, enable `Animated` property found on `Layered Actor Behaviour` component.
+When the property is enabled, the layers will be rendered each frame (instead once per appearance change).

 ## Generic Characters

 Generic character is the most flexible character actor implementation.
 It's based on a prefab with a `CharacterActorBehaviour` component attached to the root object.
 Appearance changes and all the other character parameters are routed as [Unity events](https://docs.unity3d.com/Manual/UnityEvents.html) allowing to implement the behavior of the underlying object in any way you wish.